Decorative Painting Techniques

 Step 3.
 Paint a Base Coat

 Once you've prepped the room, it's time to apply the base coat.
 The base coat should be the lighter of the two paint colors you've selected.
-Using a paintbrush or roller, apply a coat of True Value EasyCare® eggshell finish paint in a color of your choice.
+Using a paintbrush or roller, apply a coat of True Value EasyCare® Ultra Premium eggshell-finish paint and primer in-one in a color of your choice.
 Allow the area to dry completely for at least 24 hours before painting the stripes.

 Step 4.
 Measure, Mark & Mask Stripes